sortiz4/pipit/README.md

 $ pipit new [path]
 ```

-`new` will create a fresh virtual environment, `.pipenv`, and a dependency
+`new` will create a fresh virtual environment, `.pipit`, and a dependency file,
-file, `pip.json`, in the current directory or the directory provided by the
+`pipit.json`, in the current directory or the directory provided by the
 optional `path` argument.

 ### install